MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

-The labels to train AnsSel are obtained by comparing the prediction of each agent with the correct answer.
+We obtain the labels of AnsSel, $y_i$, by comparing the string prediction of each agent with the correct answer.
 If the F1 score is higher than a threshold, $\theta$, we consider the prediction as correct.
 As for $\text{AgSeN}_i$, its training label is 1 when the input question is from the training set of the $i^{th}$ agent.